dd32/td-gh-ex/README.txt

 #####################################################################

-2. Upload the complete folder "atahualpa354" with all its contents to your web hosting account to the directory
+2. Upload the complete folder "atahualpa" with all its contents to your web hosting account to the directory
 /your wordpress-install/wp-content/themes/
 so the final destination of the "atahualpa" folder becomes:
-/your wordpress-install/wp-content/themes/atahualpa354/
+/your wordpress-install/wp-content/themes/atahualpa/
 You will need a "FTP Client" Software for this

 #####################################################################

 3. Activate Atahualpa by clicking on its name or screenshot at:

-WP 2.3 and older:
-Your Blog -> Site Admin -> Presentation -> Themes

-WP 2.5 - 2.6:
-Your Blog -> Site Admin -> Design -> Themes

-WP 2.7 and newer:
 Your Blog -> Site Admin -> Appearance -> Themes

-From WP 2.5 on you'll have to click on "Activate [Theme Name]" after you selected the theme.
-In older version the theme will be activated without this step.

 If you have no "Site Admin" link anywhere on your blog, try http://www.your-domain.com/wp-admin/